ponylang/ponyc/README.md

 - Visual Studio 2017 or 2015 (available [here](https://www.visualstudio.com/vs/community/)) or the Visual C++ Build Tools 2017 or 2015 (available [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)), and
   - If using Visual Studio 2015, install the Windows 10 SDK (available [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)).
+  - If using Visual Studio 2017, install the "Desktop Development with C++" workload.
-  - If using Visual Studio 2017 or the Visual C++ Build Tools 2017, install the "Desktop Development for C++" workload, and the latest `Windows 10 SDK (10.x.x.x) for Desktop` from the Visual Studio installer.
+  - If using Visual C++ Build Tools 2017, install the "Visual C++ build tools" workload, and the "Visual Studio C++ core features" individual component.
+  - In any case install the latest `Windows 10 SDK (10.x.x.x) for Desktop` from the Visual Studio 2017 or Visual C++ Build Tools 2017 installer.

 Once you have installed the prerequisites, you can download the latest ponyc release from [bintray](https://dl.bintray.com/pony-language/ponyc-win/).